wailsapp/docsv1/content/guides/distro.md

 ## Mewn

-After you are done editing and run `mewn` inside `wails/cmd` directory.
+After you are done editing run `mewn` inside `wails/cmd` directory.

-As a result `cmd-mewn.go` should have been re-generated adding our DB entry.
+As a result `cmd-mewn.go` should have been re-generated adding your DB entry.

 ## Edit `linux.go`

 In `wails/cmd/linux.go` you have to

-* add a new constant with your distro's name
+* add a new constant with your distro's name (use whatever is returned under `NAME` field two steps back)

 ```go
 const (